๐ŸบArchaeology of Ancient China

 Yuan Dynasty

-• Mongol imperial rule (1271–1368)—Kublai Khan's dynasty represents the first complete foreign conquest, visible in distinctive burial practices and material culture
+• Under Mongol imperial rule (1271โ€“1368), Kublai Khan's dynasty represents the first complete foreign conquest of China.
+This is visible archaeologically in distinctive burial practices that blend Mongol steppe traditions with Chinese conventions, as well as in new material culture forms

 Late Imperial Monumentality

-The final imperial dynasties left the most visible archaeological remains—monumental architecture, extensive documentary records, and evidence of global trade.
+The final imperial dynasties left the most visible archaeological remains: monumental architecture, extensive documentary records, and evidence of global trade.

 Ming Dynasty

-• Zheng He's voyages (1405–1433) left archaeological traces in shipwrecks and Chinese ceramics found from East Africa to Southeast Asia
+• Zheng He's maritime voyages (1405โ€“1433) left archaeological traces in shipwrecks and in Chinese ceramics found in contexts from East Africa to Southeast Asia.
+These voyages demonstrate Ming-era naval capacity and diplomatic reach before the dynasty turned toward maritime restriction

 Qing Dynasty